 • Includes hours of paid work as an employee and/or self-employed.

-• Unpaid leave is recognised for a maximum of 6 months, except for unpaid parental leave which is not time limited.
+• Unpaid leave is recognised for a maximum of 6 months.

-• Individuals who are self-employed and taking paid or unpaid parental leave will only have this leave recognised if their business continues to operate and they have an intention to resume work in their business in the foreseeable future.
+• Self-employed individuals may have unpaid parental leave recognised only where their business continues to operate during the leave period and they intend to resume work in their business.

-• Individuals working from contract to contract or casually for a regular employer (or an employment agency) would also have their unpaid parental leave recognised if they intend to resume work after the period of leave.
+• Workers engaged on a contract to contract basis or casually with a regular employer (or an employment agency) may have unpaid parental leave recognised where there is a reasonable expectation or intention of resuming work following the leave period.

-Approved course of education or study
+Approved course of education or study/Australian course of study

 • Practicums or vocational placements are included.